jvfe/wikidata_panglaodb/manuscripts/log_book.md

 * Made a script, similarity_check.py, to better match Panglao's items to wikidata QIDs, ran the script and the results are in results/true_matches/.

+### 06/09

+* Refactored the similarity function, to use less repetition